Drive sales on autopilot with ecommerce-focused featuresSee Features

 For example, if your subscriber signed up because of your 15% off discount, you should send a different email than a subscriber that signed up because of your resource on how to choose the best scarf to match your outfit.

-This is also good for your Black Friday email campaigns (including for Christmas sales), so that you can give a customized welcome message for the busiest shopping season of the year.
+This is also good for your Black Friday email campaigns, so that you can give a customized welcome message for the busiest shopping season of the year.
+Similarly, the end-of-the-year Christmas shopping season is a great opportunity to grow your email list, impress them with a fantastic welcome email, and convert them.

 In your welcome emails you can offer discounts, free shipping, or free gifts on your hottest items or you can lead them to other important pages on your site.